Dating A Sociopathic Person: What To Be Aware Of

 Alternative support options

 If you are living with sociopathic traits or are in a relationship with someone with these behaviors, you’re not alone.
 Therapy may be an effective way to move forward.
-However, it can be challenging to access in-person support when experiencing shame, financial challenges, and other barriers.
+However, it can be challenging to get in-person support when experiencing shame, financial challenges, and other barriers.
 In these cases, it may be helpful to try online therapy through a platform like BetterHelp.

 In a recent study, researchers looked at the ability of internet-delivered therapy to address the needs of individuals experiencing personality disorders like ASPD.
 In the study, their team found online therapy was an effective means of treating personality disorders when therapists provide inclusive and individualized treatment strategies.